White Mulberry

 Morus alba

-Mulberry — White Mulberry 'Chaparral' (Morus alba) is a tree suited to the Colorado Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
-It matures to about 8–15 ft tall and 10–15 ft wide, and needs medium water.
+White Mulberry (Morus alba) is a tree suited to the Colorado Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
+It matures to about 8–15 ft tall and 10–15 ft wide, fast-growing, needs medium water, and prefers full sun.
 Weeping form; some dieback.

 medium water8–15 ft tall and 10–15 ft wideDeer-resistant